A spin around Lake Pepin

 Often it is, so we'll split a piece of three-berry pie in the bountiful perennial garden.

 The best shopping is down the road in tiny Stockholm, jammed into the shadow of the bluff.
 In the 1980s, artisans and shopkeepers began renovating the old clapboard and limestone buildings and turning them into galleries; that drew more artists.

-Stockholm Pottery & Mercantile has been open since 1991 and showcases the work of potter Diane Milner and local artists.
+Iris and Oak Gallery showcases the work of local potters and other artists.
 So does Abode, a fine-arts gallery across the road.

 Up the street, the Stockholm Pie Company sells pie — savory ones as well as fruits and creams — and also ice cream.

 They're all within a few steps of the intersection of Wisconsin 35 and Spring Street.
 A block down the highway, the Palate sells gourmet treats and cookware and offers cooking classes.

 The next town, Pepin, has been a popular day-trip destination for people from the Twin Cities and Rochester since the Harbor View Cafe opened in 1980.
 It exerts such a pull that its annual reopening in mid-March signals the start of the tourist season on Lake Pepin.

 Hopeful diners often have to wait hours for a table, a boon for the shops that have sprung up nearby.